-While I try to keep an open mind, you could probably consider me a healthy skeptic of the neo-Malthusians, so I did enjoy this passage in Charles Kenny’s Getting Better about a bet on future commodity prices:
+While I try to keep an open mind, you could probably consider me a healthy skeptic of the neo-Malthusians, so I did enjoy this passage in Charles Kenny’s Getting

 “Technological change and market forces may reduce the demand for, or reduce the disruption caused by, resource depletion.
 The operation of such processes in the past is what has given the lie to earlier predictions of imminent global environmental and economic collapse.
 For example, in 1980Â economist Julian Simon challenged Paul Ehrlich to a bet.
 Ehrlich – author of The Population Bomb and an environmental millenarian – argued that increasing populations in a world of finite resources would lead inevitably to scarcity and so to price increases.
 Simon offered Ehrlich a long list of raw materials, any time range longer than a year, and a bet that those commodities would be cheaper in the future than they were in 1980.
 Ehrlich chose chromium, copper, nickel, tin, and tungsten, and a time frame of ten years.
 InÂ 1990, all five had declined in price, and Ehrlich paid up, grumbling that he’d been goaded into a bet on an issue of limited environmental relevance.

 Yes, score one for the skeptic team!
 Except then I read this piece in this week’s Economist: